Eredrim/pvparena/doc/faq.md

 setting strongly depends on your Minecraft version and server software:
 * Servers running Spigot/Paper (or a fork of), in 1.20.6+ version, send full causes of deaths in PVPArena to other plugins (or mods), including the killer information
-* Servers running Paper (or a fork of), in a version lower than 1.20.6, specify killer information of kills in PVPArena to other plugins (or mods)
-* Other servers, like a Spigot in 1.19.4, only send a DeathEvent without any circumstances information
+* Other servers only send a DeathEvent without any circumstance information.
+Killer information is available on killed entity all the same.

 <br>